Ted Bundy: Washington, Oregon

 During the first half of 1974, female college students disappeared at the rate of about one per month.
 On March 12, Donna Gail Manson, a 19-year-old student at Evergreen State College in Olympia, 60 mi southwest of Seattle, left her dormitory to attend a jazz concert on campus but never arrived.
-Bundy claimed that he burned Manson's skull in his girlfriend's fireplace "down to the last ash" in "a fit of... paranoia and cleanliness".
+Bundy claimed that he burned Manson's skull in his girlfriend's fireplace "down to the last ash" in "a fit of ... paranoia and cleanliness."
 On April 17, 18-year-old Susan Elaine Rancourt disappeared while on her way to her dorm room after an evening advisors' meeting at Central Washington State College in Ellensburg, 110 mi southeast of Seattle.
 Two female Central Washington students later came forward to report encounters—one on the night of Rancourt's disappearance, the other three nights earlier—with a man wearing a sling, who was asking for help carrying a load of books to his brown or tan Volkswagen Beetle.

-On May 6, Roberta Kathleen Parks, aged 22, left her dormitory at Oregon State University in Corvallis, 260 mi south of Seattle, to have coffee with friends at the Memorial Union, but never arrived.
+On May 6, 20-year-old Roberta Kathleen Parks left her dormitory at Oregon State University in Corvallis, 260 mi south of Seattle, to have coffee with friends at the Memorial Union, but never arrived.
 Bundy claimed that he spotted Parks in the cafeteria and persuaded her to go with him to a bar.
 After they got into his car, he tied and gagged Parks and drove her back to Washington to be killed, raping her twice on the way.
 On June 1, Brenda Carol Ball, aged 22, disappeared after leaving the Flame Tavern in Burien, near Seattle–Tacoma International Airport.
 She was last seen in the parking lot, talking to a brown-haired man with his arm in a sling.
 Bundy later stated he brought Ball back to his residence where they had a "consensual" sexual encounter before he strangled her while she was sleeping; although this failed to explain the damage done to her skull.
 Investigators from Seattle and King County grew increasingly concerned.
 There was no significant physical evidence, and the missing women had little in common apart from similar appearance: young, attractive, white college students with long hair parted in the middle.